opoupeney/dfd/source/devguide/button.rst

 .. image:: ../images/icons/icon_web.png
    :class: pull-right

 A button communicates an action to be performed when the user clicks on it.
-It consists of a label, an icon or both indicating the action to be performed
+It consists of a label, an icon or both that indicate the action to be performed when the button is clicked.

 |